 Weng Chun Curriculum

-As we have seen, some practitioners have the tendency to mix the well known Wing Chun that they may have already known with SiuLam Weng Chun thereby creating a new set of Rules.
+As we have seen, some practitioners have the tendency to mix their well known Wing Chun with SiuLam Weng Chun thereby creating a new set of Rules.
 This is because they believe that from a birds eye view the movements look similar in appearance, but this is not the case.
-Depending on the source, SiuLam Weng Chun has only limited correlation with Yip Man's style.
+Depending, SiuLam Weng Chun has only limited correlation with Yip Man's style.

 It is now becoming believed from various research that Yip Man's Dummy was probably created by Yip Man and was not from an original source.
 The Red Boat Dummy 108 form from Fung Siu Ching and the Tang Dummy which are very closely related in technique can be traced to verifiable sources.

 Chai Sau 猜手 literally to practice the skill is part of the Curriculum that is similiar to the idea of Chi Sau but not the same.
 It is for the development of sensing hands.
 We do not have the Bong Sau therefor, we do not have Chi Sau like Yip Man's version.
 Our Chai Sau is derived from many variations of drills to develop sensing of the opponents actions.

 Jip Sau 接手 is literally receiving Hands and is the practice of receiving the opponents attack.
 These drills are more like entries and are designed to deflect an initial attack.
 We use the concept of Mon Kiu or Asking Bridge.

 Red Boat Dummy; that was taught through Fung Siu Ching to Tang Suen